aa-nadim/Operating-System/README.md

 # Operating-System

 Overview:
+-
 What is an Operating System?
-Ans: An Operating System (OS) is an interface between a computer user and computer hardware.
+- An Operating System (OS) is an interface between a computer user and computer hardware.

 Services provided by an Operating System?

 Types of OS?
+-
-Batched OS:
+- Batched OS:
-Time-Sharing OS:
+- Time-Sharing OS:
-Distributed OS:
+- Distributed OS:
-Network OS:
+- Network OS:
-Real-Time OS:
+- Real-Time OS:

 RAM vs ROM
 SRAM vs DRAM
 PROM, EPROM & EEROM